elydre/profanOS/README.md

 The kernel and userspace are developed mainly in C. In profanOS you will be greeted by the Olivine Shell (see the [language documentation](https://elydre.github.io/md/olivine)).
-You can also use the lua, sulfur C and C++ languages to create your own programs.
+You can also use the lua, sulfur, C and C++ languages to create your own programs.

 ### Major ports